-This workshop will be held from June 14-18, 2010, in Golden, Colorado on the campus of the Colorado School of Mines.
-The first two days will be dedicated to tutorials (beginning tutorials on Mon and intermediate/advanced tutorials on Tue) with the remaining three days (Wed-Fri) including a mixture of science talks, discussion, and informal, hands-on tutorials and collaboration.
+This workshop will be held from June 18-22, 2012, in Golden, Colorado on the campus of the Colorado School of Mines.
+The first two days will be dedicated to tutorials (intermediate tutorials on Mon and advanced tutorials on Tue) with the remaining three days (Wed-Fri) including a mixture of science talks, discussion, and informal, hands-on tutorials and collaboration.
 We are able to provide reimbursement for a portion of the costs incurred for registered attendees with official appointments at U.S. institutions.
 There are no registration fees.
-Registration will be limited to 60 attendees.
+Registration will be limited to 65 attendees.

 Participants may choose to stay in a hotel but will not be reimbursed for their lodging expenses.
 Local hotels include the Table Mountain Inn (800-762-9898) and the The Golden Hotel (303-215-4156).
 If you choose to stay in one of the hotels and cover your own lodging, you must make your own hotel reservations.